eburkk/my-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-If looking to run this app locally, first clone the repository, run `yarn`, then run `yarn start` <br/>
+If looking to run this app locally, first clone the repository, cd into the repo, run `yarn`, then run `yarn start` <br/>
 This runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.